Safe-Green™

 What is the functional pH range for Safe-Green? | |

-Safe-Green works optimally between pH 7 to 9.
+Safe-Green™ functions optimally between pH 7 to 9.

 |

-If using Safe-Green or Safe-Red, you will not need to add any additional loading dyes or buffers.
-If using SafeView Classic or Safe-Red Gel, you will need to add an appropriate DNA loading dye to your samples in order for samples to properly settle and stay in the wells during electrophoresis. |
+If using Safe-Green™ or Safe-Red™, you will not need to add any additional loading dyes to your samples.
+If using SafeView™ Classic or Safe-Red™ Gel, you will need to add an appropriate DNA loading dye to your samples in order for samples to properly settle and stay in the wells during electrophoresis. |

-We see migrations and band shifting of our fragments when using Safe-Green.
+We notice band shifting of our DNA fragments when using Safe-Green.
 Are there any recommendations that you can give us to minimize this band shifting? | |

 Band shifting to a certain degree is unavoidable for any nucleic acid stain as most of these fluorescent compounds are large, positively charged molecules.
 Loading dye format nucleic acid stains, while convenient, may also suffer from more prominent band shifting due to the stain binding and migrating with the sample simultaneously during electrophoresis.
-Post-staining, while takes longer to complete, may be the optimal choice of nucleic acid stain strategy if band shifting issue is a priority. |
+Post-staining, while takes longer to complete, may be the optimal choice of nucleic acid stain strategy if band shifting issue is a priority.
+We have observed band shifting with Safe-Green™ as this issue has been documented in the literature to be an inherent property of the specific fluorescent compound.
+Alternatively we offer SafeView™ Classic which we have observed to exhibit no band shifting issues. |

-I cannot see 100bp and 200bp bands on a 1% gel.
+I cannot visualize 100bp and 200bp DNA bands on a 1% SafeView agarose gel.
 What should I do? | |

 It is often difficult to detect smaller 100bp and 200bp bands on a 1% gel especially if samples are of low concentration.
 We recommend visualizing smaller fragments on a higher concentration gel - ideally 2% agarose.